 As per the research paper, it came to know that “high-level British officials regularly attend Durga Pujas prearranged by elite and significant Bengali’s and British soldiers used to take part in the pujas, have prasad, and even greet the deity.

 After moving the capital of British India to Delhi in 1911, a lot of Bengalis also shifted to Delhi to work in government offices.
-In 1910, the first Durga Puja, held in Delhi, and accomplished by ceremonially sanctifying the ‘mangal Kalash,’ representing the deity.
+In 1910, the first Durga Puja was held in Delhi and accomplished by ceremonially sanctifying the ‘mangal Kalash,’ representing the deity.

 Currently, this Durga Puja, organized by the Delhi Durga Puja Samiti, renowned as the Kashmere Gate Durga Puja.
-And,held in Bengali Senior Secondary School’s lawns Alipur Road, Delhi.
+And, was held on Bengali Senior Secondary School’s lawns Alipur Road, Delhi.

-Nowadays, Happy Durga Puja is one of the most significant socio-cultural events in the state and the country and has become a great social leveler and a coalescing force in the country.
+Nowadays, Happy Durga Puja is one of the most significant socio-cultural events in the state and the country and has become a great social leveller and a coalescing force in the country.

 How is Durga Puja celebrated in West Bengal? | Durga Puja 2022 in West Bengal

 Happy Durga Puja 2022 is the Puja of Asurdalani Maa Durga, who had defeated the evil forces and brought peace and solidarity to the earth.

 Happy Durga Puja 2022 Status: Durga Puja is one of the most famous Indian Festival and is widely celebrated all over India and outside India.
 This celebration is a religious celebration and marks the battle of goddess Durga with the mighty buffalo demon Mahishasura.

 This Happy Durga Puja Festival is the celebration of the victory of Devi Durga over the evil power of the buffalo demon Mahishasura.